 - Project based learning methodology.

 - STEM in Schools (SIS) Rating used for assessment and competitions.

-- Partnerships with key technology companies such as LEGO, VEX, and Minecraft to optimize the learning experience.
+- Partnerships with key technology companies such as LEGO, VEX, and Minecraft and Golf Fore America to optimize the learning experience between STEM and athletics.

 - Strong relationships with CTO's from Silicon Alley (NYC) to Silicon Valley and top engineering universities to keep abreast of the latest tech trends.